kcp-dev/generic-controlplane/README.md

 ## Documentation

-To get started with gcp:
+To get started with generic control plane:

 ```bash
 # Clone the repository